 Many homeowners ignore this problem, and as a result, they have to pay hefty repair fees.

-Before calling an HVAC professional, turn off your air conditioner and clear all the dust and debris from your air conditioner.
+Before calling HVAC professionals in Dallas, turn off your air conditioner and clear all the dust and debris from your air conditioner.
 If your air conditioner is still making unusual noise then your air conditioner has faulty parts.

 See the summary of this blog here – 4 Air Conditioner Problems In Summer [Infographic]